Important information about novel coronavirus (COVID 19)

 Set up a consultation with one of our specially trained nurses for thorough advice and vaccinations if you are travelling to other parts of the world.
 Note: It is not covered by the national health care system – fees will apply.

 Sundhedskortet (“The yellow card”):

 Please always bring the card when you have an appointment.
-Run it through the slide at the counter upon arrival.
+Scan it at the counter upon arrival.